——— About Ohtsu Shorakuen

-We are craftsmen (artisans) working as one team to perfect the beauty of black pine trees.
+We are artisans working as one team to perfect the beauty of black pine trees.

 HISTORY

-Otsu Shorakuen was founded in the early 1930’s.
-We cultivate and sell Mizuma black pine, red pine, Japanese white pine, and cypress in the Mizuma area of Kurume City.
+Ohtsu Shorakuen was founded in the early 1930’s.
+We cultivate and sell Mizuma black pine (Kuromatsu), Mizuma red pine (Akamatsu), Japanese white pine, and cypress in the Mizuma area of Kurume City.

 What we value

-Each black pine has its own unique character.
-Sometimes they grow more beautifully than expected, and sometimes they don't.
-That's why we carefully tend each one, trial and error every day, and grow them with an eye to their future.
-We deliver black pine trees filled with our love and ingenuity.
+Each Japanese black pine has its own unique character.
+We are always filled pride when they grow even more beautifully than expected.
+That's why we carefully tend each one and grow them with an eye to their future.
+We deliver Japanese black pine trees filled with our love and ingenuity.

 It is my mission and joy to further hone this technique and pass it on to the next generation.